Skip to content

 1. Visit the Grote Markt

 The Grote Markt is the historic market square of Antwerp.
-There are plenty of pubs and restaurants nearby to sit down and appreciate the wonderful buildings as you watch the lively crowds pass by.
+Plenty of pubs and restaurants are nearby to sit down and appreciate the beautiful buildings as you watch the lively crowds pass by.

-You may recognise the Grote Markt by the blue fountain located in its centre.
-This is one of the most iconic statues in Antwerp and depicts the famous myth of the Roman hero Brabo, holding the severed hand of a giant.
+You may recognise the Grote Markt by the blue fountain in its centre.
+This is one of the most iconic statues in Antwerp.
+It depicts the famous myth of the Roman hero Brabo, holding the severed hand of a giant.

-The 16th century town hall is recognised as a UNESCO World Heritage Site.
-It is exceptionally beautiful in an already breathtaking town square.
-On a nice day the Grote Markt will be very busy, with tourists and locals alike sitting outside with a coffee or Belgian beer and enjoying the sunshine.
+The 16th-century town hall is recognised as a UNESCO World Heritage Site.
+It is beautiful in an already breathtaking town square.
+On a nice day, the Grote Markt will be very busy, with tourists and locals sitting outside with a coffee or Belgian beer and enjoying the sunshine.

 The Grote Markt, Antwerp Belgium